rovvp/mail-gateway/README.md

 Constraints:

 * addressTo: is required and can contain one or multiple addresses.
 Seperate multiple addresses by semicolon.
-* addresCc / addressBcc: optional and can contain one or multiple addresses.
+* addressCc / addressBcc: optional and can contain one or multiple addresses.
 Seperate multiple addresses by semicolon.
 * content: is required and must be more than 3 characters.

 ```